interstitialRedirectModalTitle

 Leopard frog photographed at Great Egret Marsh.

 Wetlands and headwater streams are biological powerhouses, providing homes and breeding grounds for birds, reptiles, amphibians, insects and so much more.
-Protecting these water ecosystems is critical for safeguarding biodiversity in Ohio.
+Protecting these freshwater ecosystems is critical for safeguarding biodiversity in Ohio.

-Ohio's wetlands provide important stopovers for migratory birds like threatened sandhill cranes (Antigone canadensis) as they make their journey south for the winter and return home again in the spring.
+These places provide important stopover habitat for migratory birds like threatened sandhill cranes (Antigone canadensis) as they make their journey south for the winter and return home again in the spring.
 Ephemeral vernal pools provide critical habitat for amphibians like the four-toed salamander (Hemidactylium scutatum), a species of concern in Ohio that migrates to vernal pools and sphagnum bogs each spring to reproduce.
 Our wet prairies are essential for endangered reptiles like the Blanding's turtle (Emydoidea blandingii) and Massasauga rattlesnake (Sistrurus catenatus) and a variety of rare and endangered mussels rely on our headwater streams and rivers for survival.

 Our work in protecting and restoring wetlands, streams, rivers and other waterways helps support the wildlife we know and love.
 Learn more about the importance of wetlands and how TNC is protecting these critical wildlife habitats throughout the Midwest.